janidulnkg1/janidulnkg1/README.md

 ## About Me

 I'm a final year undergraduate following BSc (Hons) Software Engineering.
-I'm a passionate software engineer with expertise in backend and frontend technologies, as well as Machine learning and Artificial intelligence.
+I'm a passionate software engineer with expertise in backend (C#: .Net Core, ASP.Net Core etc; Java : Springboot etc.) and frontend technologies (HTML5, CSS3, JavaScript: JQuery/ AJAX, php, React etc.) as well as Machine learning and Artificial intelligence.
 I enjoy working on a wide range of projects and constantly expanding my skill set.

 ## Skills
 Here are some of the skills and technologies I work with: